$f(Q,L_m)$ gravity, and its cosmological implications: Acknowledgments

 \section{Acknowledgments}

-AH thanks Mr. Sayantan Ghosh (BITS-Pilani, Hyderabad) for fruitful discussion on modified gravity.
-PKS acknowledges Science and Engineering Research Board, Department of Science and Technology, Government of India for financial support to carry out Research project No.: CRG/2022/001847 and IUCAA, Pune, India, for providing support through the visiting Associateship program.
+AH expresses its gratitude to Mr. Sayantan Ghosh (BITS-Pilani, Hyderabad) for insightful discussions on modified gravity, and extends thanks to Dr. Subhadip Sau (Jhargram Raj College) and Dr. Massimo Rossi (INAF/OAS Bologna) for valuable conversations regarding the Klein-Gordon equation.
+SA acknowledges the Japan Society for the Promotion of Science (JSPS) for providing a postdoctoral fellowship during 2024-2026 (JSPS ID No.: P24318).
+This work of SA is supported by the JSPS KAKENHI grant (Number: 24KF0229).
+PKS acknowledges Anusandhan National Research Foundation (ANRF), Department of Science and Technology, Government of India for financial support to carry out Research project No.: CRG/2022/001847 and IUCAA, Pune, India, for providing support through the visiting Associateship program.
+We would like to thank the anonymous reviewer for comments and suggestions that helped us to significantly improve our work.